OpenVisualCloud/Media-Transport-Library/app/udp/README.md

 ## 1. Introduction

-The dir incldue the simple sample code for how to develop application quickly based on UDP API of media transport library.
+The dir include the simple sample code for how to develop application quickly based on UDP API of media transport library.

 ## 2. Samples with POSIX socket compatible(file descriptor) API